lightning/bolts/03-transactions.md

 	witness_weight = witness_header + witness

 	overall_weight = 500 + 172 * num-htlc-outputs + 224 weight

+## Expected weight of HTLC-Timeout and HTLC-Success Transactions

 The *expected weight* of an HTLC transaction is calculated as follows: